richardsc/nb/development/README_developer.md

 ## db columns

-* what is the point of 'views' in 'note'?

-* what is the point of the 'author' table?
+* should use (or delete) the 'author' table

-* maybe 'note' should have an item for priority

-* maybe 'note' should have timing items e.g. 'doBefore' or 'status', for planning
+* should 'note' have a column for priority or timing or status?

 ## json i/o tests